brloureiro/mnist-pad/README.md

 Now open your browser and access the address http://0.0.0.0:5000/ .

 Now draw a digit between 0 and 9 in the canvas and if the neural network can guess it correctly!

+## To do
+So if you have arrived here you probably realised this code is a bit dirty.
+In particular what concerns the web part.
+This is for two reasons: first I am a physicist, and second because I know very little js.
+It would be great to

+* Do the image processing directly in js, so no need for `fig_to_mist.py`.
+* Getting rid of the success page and giving the result directly in the canvas page (but still in a funny way).
+Or improving the success page.
+* Taking out the jQuery from the index.html.

+From the ML side, it would be cool to:
+* Have more than one model, so that user can choose another one.
+* Having the user to say if the classification is right or not, and save the image with correct classification.
+So we can have a counter of success.